 Energy – more of our electricity needs to come from renewable sources (currently around 25 % comes from renewables like solar and wind, around half still comes from burning natural gas).

 Housing – new houses need to be zero carbon.
 It is quite possible to build houses that don’t require net input of energy for heating (no bills!).
 Government policy is required to force house builders to do this.
+We also need to improve the insulation on many existing homes.

 Transport – the public transportation network needs to improve so it is a viable and affordable option for more journeys for more people.
 Cycling needs to be an option for more people with more traffic-segregated routes.
 Transitioning to electric vehicles at some point is essential to decarbonise our transportation, and this needs infrastructure and policy.